-For more than 20 years, Felicia Young has produced large-scale environmental and cultural events for numerous organizations including: The New York City Department of Parks and Recreation, Lincoln Center for the Performing Arts, Lower Manhattan Cultural Council, >arts World Financial Center, Alternative Museum, World Trade Center/Post Authority of NY/NJ, St. John the Divine, Independent Friends of McCarren Park, New Wilderness Foundation, and Earth Day New York, among many others.
+For more than 20 years, Felicia Young has created large-scale environmental art projects for numerous organizations including: The New York City Department of Parks and Recreation, Lincoln Center for the Performing Arts, Lower Manhattan Cultural Council, >arts World Financial Center, Alternative Museum, World Trade Center/Post Authority of NY/NJ, St. John the Divine, Independent Friends of McCarren Park, New Wilderness Foundation, and Earth Day New York, among many others.

 Felicia Young is also the Founder of the first Ecofest event for the New York City Parks Department (1989) and the Trash Monster (1990-1995), Earth Day New York, The Lower Manhattan Cultural Council, The World Trade Center, and Port Authority of New York/NJ.